 - A. Through the Quality Assurance Performance Improvement (QAPI) program, the organization will ensure system and processes are in place that support the patients' rights addressed in this policy and that eliminate the inappropriate use of restraint or seclusion.
 The organization will: - 1.
 Assess and monitor the use of restraint or seclusion. - 2.
 Implement actions to ensure that restraint or seclusion is used only to ensure the physical safety of the patient, staff and others. - 3.
-Comply with the requirements set forth in this standard as well as State law and this policy when the use of restraint or seclusion is necessary.

-- XV.
-JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A ARCHBOLD MEMORIAL, ARCHBOLD BROOKS, ARCHBOLD GRADY, ARCHBOLD MITCHELL, ARCHBOLD LIVING THOMASVILLE, ARCHBOLD LIVING CAMILLA, ARCHBOLD LIVING PELHAM, ARCHBOLD LIVING CAIRO); ARCHBOLD FOUNDATION, INC.; AND ARCHBOLD MEDICAL GROUP, INC. - A. As applicable
+Comply with the requirements set forth in this standard as well as State law and this policy when the use of restraint or seclusion is necessary. - XV.
+JOHN D. ARCHBOLD MEMORIAL HOSPITAL, INC. (INCLUDING OPERATIONS D/B/A BROOKS COUNTY HOSPITAL, GRADY GENERAL HOSPITAL, MITCHELL COUNTY HOSPITAL, GLENN MOR NURSING HOME, MITCHELL CONVALESCENT CENTER, PELHAM PARKWAY NURSING HOME)/ ARCHBOLD FOUNDATION, INC./ ARCHBOLD HEALTH SERVICES, INC./ ARCHBOLD MEDICAL ENTERPRISES, INC./ARCHBOLD MEDICAL GROUP, INC. - A. As applicable

-Non-Violent/Non-Self-Destructive Violent/Self-Destructive Clinical Justification Criteria Allow Medical Treatments to continue without interruption Prevent pulling out of necessary tubes or drains Provide safety when the patient is unable to follow direction Initial Assessment Prevent imminent danger to self or others To administer stat IM psychotropic medication due to active dangerous behavior to self or others Chemically restrain a patient ent/Evaluation Assessment will include: Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tried or determined insufficient Type of restraint Response to restraint Restraint applied safely/properly Patient/Family education Assessment with include.
-Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tried or determined insufficient Type of restraint Response to restraint Restraint applied safely/properly Patient/Family education 2.
+Non-Violent/Non-Self-Destructive Violent/Self-Destructive Clinical Justification Criteria Allow Medical Treatments to continue without interruption Prevent pulling out of necessary tubes or drains Provide safety when the patient is unable to follow direction Prevent imminent danger to self or others To administer stat IM psychotropic medication due to active dangerous behavior to self or others Chemically restrain a patient ent/Evaluation Assessment will include: Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tried or determined insufficient Type of restraint Response to restraint Restraint applied safely/properly Patient/Family education Clinical Justification -behavior requiring restraints Contributing factors Less restrictive intervention tried or determined insufficient Type of restraint Response to restraint Restraint applied safely/properly Patient/Family education 2.
 A face-to-face evaluation that includes a physical and behavioral assessment must be performed by the physician, LP or specially trained RN within 1 hour of initiation of restraint or seclusion.
-3. The 1 hour face-to-face evaluation will include: Physical and Behavioral assessment Reaction to intervention Medical and behavioral condition The need to continue or terminate restraint or seclusion
+3. The 1 hour face-to-face evaluation will include: Physical and Behavioral assessment Reaction to intervention Medical and behavioral condition The need to continue or terminate restraint or seclusion 4.
+If the patient is removed from restraint prior to the evaluation, the lhour face-to-face must still be performed.